Modeling Recovery Curves With Application to Prostatectomy: Introduction

-If a model is to be widely adopted as a medical decision aid, it is not enough for it to merely produce predictions that are accurate; it must also give predictions that a healthcare provider or patient can readily understand, particularly when patients and providers have substantial domain knowledge.
-In the applications we consider, we will predict time series that are expected to be a recovery curves.
 We restrict the space of possible outputs to our model, therefore, to \emph{only} include predictions that are recovery curves.
-Thus, our model outputs a distribution of post-event trajectories each of which is guaranteed to be a recovery curve, so that the function level drops instantaneously downwards at event time, and rises smoothly to approach a asymptotic level lying between the pre-treatment value and value immediately following treatment (we will use the words ``level'' and ``value'' interchangeably).
-Furthermore, our model encourages the posterior predictive distribution over trajectories to have a well defined mode, so that the distribution of curves, when plotted, can visually be interpreted as a single maximum a posteriori prediction along with the uncertainty in that single prediction.
+In other words, our model outputs a distribution of post-event trajectories each of which is guaranteed to be a recovery curve, so that the function level drops instantaneously downwards at event time, and rises smoothly to approach an asymptotic level lying between the pre-treatment value and value immediately following treatment (we will use the words ``level'' and ``value'' interchangeably).
+Furthermore, our model encourages the posterior predictive distribution over trajectories to have a well defined mode, so that the distribution of curves, when plotted, can be visually easily interpreted as a single maximum a posteriori prediction along with the uncertainty in that single prediction.
+Thus, not only do the predictions match prior expections, but they are also simple, defined by a small set of salient features (i.e. initial drop, recovery rate, and range of uncertainty), not containing extraneous artifacts that slightly increase accuracy but greatly reduce interpretability.

+We use our method to create a decision aid for prostate cancer patients who are considering a prostatectomy, predicting their sexual function trajectory, should they undergo a prostatectomy.
+We fit our model using data from a study that tracked the quantified sexual function level, expressed as a number between 0 and 1, of 237 patients both before radical prostatectomy surgery and at a common set of timepoints in the 4 years immediately following surgery.
+These numerical measures of sexual function were obtained by administering the Prostate Cancer Index, which is a multiple choice questionaire that first evaluates patient function and bother following prostate cancer treatment, and then converts the answers to a numerical score.
+Note that while our target population is patients merely considering a prostatectomy (and satisfies two properties listed shortly), our dataset only contains data from patients who actually did undergo a prostatectomy.

+Prostate cancer will affect 1 out of 6 men, and low stage patients usually have several viable treatment options, each with different side effects.
+Radical prostatectomy is known to adversely affect sexual function.
+Thus, for patients considering prostatectomy, it is important to forecast the pattern of sexual function level should they undergo one.
+Past studies \citep{Potosky2004} and our dataset indicate that sexual function trajectories after prostatectomy follow a recovery curve (at least up to 5 years post-treatment), suggesting our model may fit such trajectories well.